number-25/classletters/content/about/index.md

 incorporates works from different scientific, and health fields, bound by the commitment that communist work can, and should be scientific.
-Without a doubt, there is a purposeful goal of educating, and the goals of the autodidact are encouraged -- we have a reverence for education and it's transformative potentials.
+Without a doubt, there is a purposeful goal of educating, and the goals of the autodidact are encouraged --- we have a reverence for education and it's transformative potentials.

-Please reach and if you'd like to contribute in any way: swnt@protonmail.com
+Please reach and if you'd like to contribute in any way, following the mail button in the navigation menu.